This post shares practical ideas for incorporating hands-on, multiple intelligence activities into your elementary classroom.

 Learners with a knack for intrapersonal intelligence need time alone to process their thoughts.
 They have a healthy perception of their limitations and strengths.

-While “Self Smart” students do enjoy being around others, they are ok and quite comfortable working alone.
+While “Self Smart” students do enjoy being around others, they’re okay and quite comfortable working alone.

 - Completing individualized projects